LMMS/lmms/README.md

 Features
 ---------

-* Song-Editor for composing songs
+* Song-Editor for aranging melodies, samples, patterns, and automation
 * Pattern-Editor for creating beats and patterns
 * An easy-to-use Piano-Roll for editing patterns and melodies
 * A Mixer with unlimited mixer channels and arbitrary number of effects